 The two species of orangutan are Bornean and Sumatran.
 They have been isolated from each other for more than one million years.
 The zoo is home to Sumatran orangutans.
 Inji was born in the wild and arrived at the zoo in 1961 with her mate Harry.
 Together they had seven offspring before Harry died in 1994.

-Kutai is the zoo's only male orangutan.
-He was born at another zoo but is the grandson of Inji and came to the Oregon Zoo in 2001.
+Kutai was a male orangutan born at a Kansas zoo but was the grandson of Inji and came to the Oregon Zoo in 2001.
 As Kutai aged, he became more dominant than Inji, often demanding the enrichment and food for himself.
-Occasionally, Inji still stands up to him, despite being twice her size.
-But that doesn't mean they don't have a close relationship.
+Occasionally, Inji stood up to him, despite being twice her size.
+But they maintained a close relationship.
 During Inji's gallbladder surgery, Kutai checked on her every time he could.

-Inji and Kutai live in the Red Ape Reserve exhibit.
-Their diet consists of monkey chow, fruits and vegetables.
+Inji lives in the Red Ape Reserve exhibit.
+Her diet consists of monkey chow, fruits and vegetables.

 Did you know?